learn-co-students/array-methods-lab-online-web-prework/README.md

 ### `#using_sort`

-This method takes in an argument of an array and should return the array, sorted.
+This method takes in an argument of an array and should return the array, sorted in ascending order.
 Use the `#sort` method on that array to get this test passing.

 ### `#using_reverse`